chaoss/website/Programs/Community-Reports/description.md

 3) If you provide a logo, we will use it at the top of your report and display it on a page that tracks all of the projects and organizations participating in the Community Health Report program.

-4) Please be patient with us as we generate your report.
+4) Please be patient with us as we generate the report for your project.
 We are new to this and while we think we have the process pretty well worked out, we're not sure about things such as demand from others.
 We hope to get your reports back in a few days.
 We'll really do our best.

 5) The report will include four different graphs:
   - Commit Dates and Times (presented in the committers local time)